icdevs/ic_devs_org_tutorials/tutorials/primitive_types.md

 let d : Int8 = 250 // Not ok
 ```

 For Nat16 the maximum value that can be assigned is 65 535 (2^16) and for Int16 we have minimum –32768 and maximum –32767.
-The same logic applies for 32 and 64 size of a type.
+The same logic applies for 32 and 64 sizes of a type.
 This gives you understanding of what value can be assigned to a variable of specific type and gives you freedom to decide which one to use when designing your own program.

 Keep in mind, even if you have a value that would fit into a smaller size Nat/Int, you can only assign it if it has the same type.
 Something like this will **not** work in Motoko:
 ```